atreyasha/spp-explainability/docs/develop.md

         10. try to link as much as possible with the background concepts for models/explainability concepts

-        11. add github link to repo as a footnote
+        11. add Github link to repo as a footnote

+    3. Quantization/Binarization

+        1.  explain how and why we modified STE to TauSTE

+        2.  how does binarizing help with explainability, justify requirement for it in both training and testing

-    3. Explainability
+    4. Explainability

         1.  explain how we make explanations by simplification work altogether